-This CEER report analyses different regulatory systems of electricity and gas networks in most individual EU Member States plus Iceland, Norway, Great Britain and Northern Ireland.
+This Council of European Energy Regulators (CEER) report analyses different regulatory systems of electricity and gas networks in most individual EU Member States plus Iceland, Norway, Great Britain, Northern Ireland and eight Energy Community Regulatory Board (ECRB) members.
 It provides a general overview of the regulatory practices in place, the calculation of a rate of return, the determination of the regulatory asset base (RAB) and the depreciation of assets in the different regulatory systems.
-Some of the content only reflects an ex-ante approach for 2020, while ex-post calculations still are to be executed.
+Some of the content only reflects an ex-ante approach for 2021, while ex post calculations still are to be executed.
 As tariff regulation schemes are highly complex, a direct comparison of certain parameters, such as cost of capital, is difficult and should only be done in the context of the whole regulatory system.

-The data for the report was subject to a basic comparison and a number of conclusions were drawn.
-The data collection, covering the current regulatory regimes in 2020, took place in the first half of 2020.
-In comparison to the previous reports from 2014 to 2019, no major changes were found in respect of the most important parameters.
+The data for the report was subject to a basic comparison, and a number of conclusions were drawn.
+The data collection, covering the current regulatory regimes in 2021, took place in the first half of 2021.
+In comparison to the previous reports from 2014 to 2020, no major changes were found in respect of the most important parameters.

-2 Description of the Regulatory Framework
+2 Description of the regulatory framework

-This second chapter describes most European regulatory systems in a compact manner.
+The second chapter describes most European regulatory systems in a compact manner.
 Each national description starts with a fact sheet, showing the key regulatory parameters.
 The chapter shows that countries have different characteristics of their respective regulatory regimes.
 On the other hand, it also identifies many parallels between the regulatory regimes.

-3 Economic Theory and the Regulatory System
+3 Economic theory and the regulatory system